 You have someone to discuss female stuff with.
 No, this is not as obvious as it sounds.
 Ok so your mom had the talk with you, eons ago right?
-But you’re not likely to go to her for how-to’s on self-pleasure or “what do I do when” situations about your future husband.
+But you’re not likely to go to her later on, right?
 For that, have a great girlfriend.
-I was petrified to ask anything about self-pleasure, but thankfully I have a best friend.
-And us girls need to know what’s what on that subject.

 Mature enough to value time.
 You might not see them for weeks or months (one of my besties is 200 miles away and I see her about 5 times a year) but an adult friend works to communicate is some way on a regular basis.
 It’s not the “I’ll only call when I want to hang out” we all knew as teens and kids.
 It’s texts, facebook messages, cards, letters, Skype, visits, phone calls – just to check in and say “I care about you.”

 Trust.
 Remember that secret your told your 13 year old friend that was all over school within a week?
 Now look at your adult best friend an be confident that your secret will follow them to the grave.
 As long as it isn’t something that will harm your friend or someone else, you as an adult friend should be relied on to be spoken to in FULL confidence.
 And if you do feel that you have to spill the beans, ask them first to clarify, “Do you mean that _____, or I am I hearing this wrong?”